-- Either implement FB into ITVC. - Or, as ITVC was always meant to be an interim solution, decide not to adapt it to FB constraints.
+- Either implement FB into ITVC that would be used only for the period between the CWE FB MC go live and the NWE enduring solution go live, but would keep Nordic-CWE adverse flow to their current level; - Or, as ITVC was always meant to be an interim solution, decide not to adapt it to FB constraints.
 TSOs could submit CWE ATC values consistent with (i.e. within) the CWE FB domain.
-This is in fact a matter of choosing one set of NTCs inside the FB domain i.e. capacity splitting between borders.
-This would be a coordinated choice decided at the time it is needed, and its impact will be limited, since the ITVC is an interim solution.
+This is in fact a matter of choosing one set of NTCs inside the FB domain i.e. doing capacity splitting between borders.
+This would be a coordinated choice decided at the time it is needed.
+It is likely to create more adverse flows than today between the Nordic countries and CWE, but only until the enduring solution goes live.